 As we have mentioned above, the exception of impacted by the use of curved panel, overall, picture quality and performance of Samsung MU6500 is similar to its counterpart Samsung MU6300.
 As an entry level TV, the picture produced by MU6500 is fairly good.
 Come with HDR technology, its HDR performance is also not so bad.
 But unfortunately, since its peak luminance is not so bright and its reflection handling is also not so good, it is not an ideal TV when used in a bright room with sunny windows or very bright indoor light.
 But once it is used in a dark room or a moderately lit-room with natural indoor light, picture quality displayed on its screen looks fairly good.
 Additionally, some features offered also have great performance like good motion handling, low input lags and other, makes it is a good cheap TV for mixed purposed like watching sports program, play games, or streaming videos.
 The drawback, its side viewing angle coverage is limited.
 The other drawback, it doesn’t have an ability to remove the judder when used for watching 24p movies at any source.

 Should I buy This TV?
 As we have mentioned, performance offered by MU6500 is similar to MU6300 that sold tens to hundred dollars cheaper, depending on the screen sizes.
 The excepting of the aesthetic of curved panel, the improvement over MU6300 is not too significant.
 So, if you don’t mind to spend more of your money to get the aesthetic of curved panel, it might be a good TV for you.
 But if you hope the improvement on picture quality over MU6300, you might be disappointed and you should turn away to Samsung MU6300 because it is sold cheaper.
 Now the decision comes back to you according to your preferences.
-But even so, before you decide to buy it, there are a lot of opinions from the people who have purchased it where you can make as your further consideration.

 - Strong Native Contrast Ratio